MicrosoftLearning/dp-420-cosmos-db-dev/instructions/15-create-monitor-fleet.md

 This exercise runs no local application code, so no .NET or Python installation is required.

-> [!WARNING]
-> A throughput pool has a minimum of 100,000 RU/s, and an idle pool is billed at its minimum for every hour and every region it covers.
+> &#9888; A throughput pool has a minimum of 100,000 RU/s, and an idle pool is billed at its minimum for every hour and every region it covers.
 That charge is far more than any other resource in this course.
 Complete the exercise in one sitting, and delete the fleetspace as soon as you finish Task 5 rather than leaving it in place.

 ## Set up your Azure Cosmos DB resources